-CIEE was one of the first Western organizations to offer Teach Abroad programs in China.
-Since 1997, we have helped thousands of participants connect with reputable schools and begin their adventures abroad.
+CIEE was one of the first organizations to offer Teach Abroad programs in China.
+Since 1997, we have helped thousands of participants connect with reputable schools in China and begin their adventures abroad.

 Our program packages are carefully designed to help you meet the visa requirements and transition to a new culture.
 We’re not just finding you a job, we’re laying a foundation for you to have a successful and rewarding experience!
-It’s a winning combination: competitive salary, a rent-free apartment, top notch support!
+It’s a winning combination: competitive salary, a rent-free apartment, and top-notch support!

 Teaching in China is the adventure of a lifetime, but it can be daunting to get everything ready by yourself.
 We get it.
 That’s why we offer the most comprehensive pre-departure package around, including:

 - Guaranteed job placement at a reputable school before departure so you know where you will be teaching and what to expect

 - CIEE’s 150-hour online TEFL certification (included with certain programs)